 3 2 1 Rib Method

+I firmly believe that you should cook food the way you like it, and ribs are no different!
 You like your ribs saucy?
-Put extra sauce on (I like this Kansas City style recipe)!
-You like your ribs to fall off the bone?
+Put some extra sauce on them (I like using my Kansas City Style BBQ Sauce)!
+You like your ribs falling off the bone?
 Follow this 3 2 1 Rib Method!
 These are your ribs after all.
 Don’t you let the man get you down.
 Just don’t.

-After the smoke, the ribs are foiled with a liquid of your choosing (I used apple cider, 1/4 cup dark brown sugar, and 2-3 tablespoons of butter) and cooked at 225-250 degrees for 2 hours.
+- Wrap for 2 hours.
+After the initial 3-hour smoke, foil the ribs with a liquid of your choosing (I used apple cider, 1/4 cup dark brown sugar, and 2-3 Tablespoons of butter) and cook at 225-250 degrees for 2 more hours.
 After the braising period I look for great retraction of the meat from the bones.
-I want the bones to be exposed on the end at least 1/4-1/2 an inch.
+I want the bones to be exposed on the end at least 1/4 to 1/2 an inch.

 3 2 1 Ribs Recipe

-Begin by removing the membrane on the back of the ribs
+- Begin by removing the membrane on the back of the ribs

-Liberally season both sides of the ribs using the sweet rub, starting with the bone side.
+- Liberally season both sides of the ribs using the sweet rub, starting with the bone side.

-Tear off a large piece of aluminum foil and place it on a large working surface.
+- Tear off a large piece of aluminum foil and place it on a large working surface.
 Transfer the ribs to the foil bone side up so the bones don't tear through the foil.
 Sprinkle with the brown sugar, top with the butter cut into small pads, and then pour over the apple cider.

-Tightly crimp the foil together to create an airtight seal.
+- Tightly crimp the foil together to create an airtight seal.
 Return to the grill and increase your cooking temperature to as close to 225 degrees as you can get it.
 Let the ribs braise for 2 hours in the foil.

-Carefully remove the ribs from the grill and place on a large working surface.
+- Carefully remove the ribs from the grill and place on a large working surface.
 Open the foil package (be careful of hot steam) and use tongs to remove the ribs and place them back on the grill, bone side down.
 Discard the foil and excess cooking liquid,

-Brush the ribs with your favorite BBQ sauce, close the lid of your grill and cook at 225 degrees for an additional hour until the ribs are done to your desired tenderness and the sauce is sticky and set.
+- Brush the ribs with your favorite BBQ sauce, close the lid of your grill and cook at 225 degrees for an additional hour until the ribs are done to your desired tenderness and the sauce is sticky and set.